Berberine is an herbal supplement with a history that’s thousands of years long.

 Who should buy berberine?

-Some research suggests that berberine works for weight loss, but not as well as some of the more high-powered compounds for weight loss like green tea extract.
-Its real strength lies in changes to your body’s metabolic health.
-So taking berberine might be helpful as you are trying to lose weight, so you can move your body closer to a metabolically healthy state.
+Some research suggests that berberine works for weight loss, but not as well as some of the more high-powered compounds for weight loss like green tea extract

 How we ranked

-Because berberine is specifically geared towards certain health conditions, and because most of the evidence for it comes from clinical trials that used pure berberine extracts in their experiments, we required all of the berberine supplements in our rankings to deliver only berberine as their active ingredient, not any other vitamins, minerals, or supplements.
+A focus on delivering berberine.
+Because berberine is specifically geared towards certain health problems, and because most of the evidence for it comes from clinical trials that used pure berberine extracts in their experiments, we required the berberine supplements in our rankings to deliver only berberine as their active ingredient.

 While it’s not necessarily true that berberine must be taken to the exclusion of all other supplements, this is how it is usually prescribed in clinical research.
 No products that included non-berberine active ingredients made it into our rankings.